w3f/polkadot-wiki/docs/general/getting-started.md

 !!!info "Explore Polkadot with [user-friendly wallets](https://www.polkadot.network/ecosystem/wallets/)."

-Polkadot is a **blockchain-powered multi-core decentralized cloud computer**.
+Polkadot is a **blockchain-based multi-core decentralized cloud computer**.
 Let's break it down bit by bit:

 - **blockchain-based:** Polkadot at its heart has a blockchain that permanently and immutably stores sensitive information about the protocol and applications running on top of it
 - **multi-core:** Like traditional computers, Polkadot has a virtual CPU with multiple virtual cores